DC, 3 states sue Google saying it invades users' privacy - KESQ

 AP Business Writer

 WASHINGTON (AP) — The District of Columbia and three states are suing Google.
 They allege the internet search giant deceives consumers and invades their privacy by making it nearly impossible for them to stop their location from being tracked.
-In the lawsuit filed in a Washington court, D.C.
+In the lawsuit filed in a District of Columbia court, D.C.
 Attorney General Karl Racine says Google has “systematically” deceived consumers about how their locations are tracked and used.
 He also claims Google has misled users of its services into believing they can control the information the company collects about them.
-According to Racine’s office, the attorneys general of Texas, Indiana and Washington state are filing similar lawsuits in their state courts.
+The attorneys general of Texas, Indiana and Washington state are filing similar lawsuits in their state courts.